RayBB/openlibrary-docs/Deployment-Guide.md

 # Deploying to Production

+## Background

+`ol-home` actually has 2 openlibrary repos on it.
+One is in `/opt/openlibrary/openlibrary` (the same convention as the other Open Library servers). `ol-home` also has a repo within `/1/var/lib/openlibrary/deploy/openlibrary`.
+When a new deploy of `openlibrary` is performed, it is executed on `/1/var/lib/openlibrary/deploy/openlibrary` and then rsync'ed to each server's `/opt/openlibrary/openlibrary` path.
+This is why deploys must be done from `ol-home`.

 ## Strategy

 On production, Open Library practices [blue-green](http://blog.christianposta.com/deploy/blue-green-deployments-a-b-testing-and-canary-releases/) deployment.
 The purpose of a blue-green deploy is to gracefully deploy without downtime.
 Blue-green deployment is a 2-stage strategy whereby deployment is performed on a non-active secondary node (blue) without any changes being made to the primary (green) active node.
 Once it has been ensured that deployment of the blue node has completed successfully, a command is issued to switch the roles of the blue and green node (the newly deployed blue node becomes the green node).
 The previous green node may then be used as a secondary green node within a load-blanced pool until it is needed again as a blue node (as is the case with our setup).
 Open Library has two web nodes (`ol-web3` and `ol-web4`) which are load balanced using `haproxy` behind `nginx` (`ol-www1`).